 A Tour Can Help You Make Your College Decision

-It is the season for a campus tour.
-Many of you have already visited a multitude of schools, but now that the verdicts are in; decisions have to be made.
-Therefore, this tour should look different as it should point out the pertinent things that will help your students make their final decision as to which school to attend.
-Of course, my daughter loves being a Knight, but your students may have specific things that will help them weigh out the pros and cons of each college.
+It’s the season for campus tours.
+Many of you have already visited a multitude of schools but now that the verdicts are in, decisions have to be made; therefore, this tour should look different as it should point out the pertinent things that will help your student make their final decision as to which school to attend.
+Of course, my daughter loves being a Hoosier, but your student may have specific things that will help them weigh out the pros and cons of each college.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.